 When it comes to choosing a mattress for your guest room, however, what’s the best option?

 Like the story of Goldilocks, your best bet is probably to choose a mattress that’s not hard and not soft – it should be somewhere in the middle of the firmness spectrum.
 The best guest bed might not be the “best” for all guests, but a medium or medium-firm mattress will work for most sleepers.

 In this article, we’ll talk about the characteristics to look for in a guest room mattress.
 We’ll talk about the different kind of mattress materials you have to choose from and provide you with some tips for making a smart choice.
 You’ll also see our top picks for the best mattress for your guest room.

-What is the Best Mattress for a Guest Room?
+What are the Best Mattresses for Guest Rooms?

 A Mattress That Works for Everyone

 You can’t expect all of your guests to agree when it comes to what kind of mattress they prefer – you might not even care if they did.
 After all, you’re offering them space to stay and a bed to sleep in, so you may not think they’re entitled to much of an opinion about the mattress itself.